 Purpose The purpose of the LTI scheme at CTM is to provide long-term incentives to senior executives to deliver long-term shareholder returns.
 Eligibility Participation in the plan is at the Board's absolute discretion and no individual has a contractual right to participate in the plan.
 Instrument Awards under this plan are made in the form of Share Appreciation Rights (SARs).
 Performance period Performance is measured over a three-year period.
 The FY19 grant has a performance period commencing 1 July 2018 and ending 30 June 2021.
 Performance hurdles The SARs are subject to average Earnings per Share (EPS) growth over the performance period, with target performance being set at 10% average EPS growth.
 Vesting The SARs will only vest if the performance hurdles are met and the employee remains in service.
 Once vested, a participant will be deemed to have automatically exercised all vested SARs and CTM will settle in line with the SARs Plan.

-Upon vesting, the conversion of a SAR to an equity or cash based settlement, is determined using a formula referencing the relevant share prices of CTM, the number of SARs exercised, and is at the Board's sole discretion.
+using a formula referencing the relevant share prices of CTM, the number of SARs exercised, and is at the Board's sole discretion.